 Whether you plan to spend tons of time in your cabin or think you'll only be in there to shower and sleep, stateroom choice is key to your overall cruise.

 Both lines provide passengers with well-appointed accommodations.
-MSC's are furnished with elegant decor across the board, while Norwegian's aesthetic is more split -- contemporary neutrals on its newest ships and slightly more "fun" designs on its older ones.
+MSC's are furnished with elegant decor across the board, while Norwegian's aesthetic is more split -- contemporary neutrals on its newest ships and slightly more "fun" and colorful designs on its older ones.